flag Mauritius Mauritius: Economic and Political Overview

 Economic Indicators

 The island of Mauritius has made substantial progress in its campaign for social equality and poverty reduction and represents an exemplary model of development.
 The island is classified as an upper-middle-income country by the World Bank, with a high Human Development Index, and is seeking to become a high-income country within the next decade.
-According to the IMF, GDP per capita (PPP) reached USD 29,164 in 2023, the second-highest in Africa after Seychelles.
-Data by Statistics Mauritius show that the unemployment rate for the fourth quarter of 2022 was estimated at 6.8%, compared to 8.1% in the corresponding period of the previous year.
-Female labour participation is significantly low compared to male labour participation and youth unemployment stands at around 25%.
+According to the World Bank, GDP per capita (PPP) reached USD 26,979 in 2022, the second-highest in Africa after Seychelles.
+Data by Statistics Mauritius show that the unemployment rate in the fourth quarter of 2023 was estimated at 6.1%, compared to 6.8% in the corresponding period of the previous year.
+Out of the total of 36,400 unemployed individuals, 14,400 were males (40%) and 22,000 were females (60%).

 Main Indicators 20222023 (E)2024 (E)2025 (E)2026 (E)